 - Before the fruits are pressed, they are technically and mechanically prepared in a digester;

 - With the press, the crude oil is extracted from the fruits.
-Fiber and nuts are left over and are calledcake;
+The left over fibres and nuts are called cake;

 - During the clarification process, the real palm oil is separated from the other fruit juices;